I’m quite touched that the one and only Gary Sandy read this post and shared it on his Facebook page.

-I also appreciate his very kind comment, saying he was “quite moved” by it.
+I also appreciate his kind comment that he was “quite moved” by it.

 Thank you, Gary.
 It truly means a lot, and it’s a testament to your fine acting.

 That’s because it’s most effective to witness leadership in action.
 It’s a far better way to learn — whether you’re just learning the ropes or sharpening your craft.

 All you need to do is: sit back, relax and watch the unforgettable, classic TV series “WKRP In Cincinnati.”

 The show featured a wonderful ensemble cast, but in this specific instance, I’m referring to WKRP’s program director Andy Travis (Gary Sandy).

 If you were to take a leadership class, odds are you would be lectured to by an “expert” and tasked with developmental exercises like:

 - Figuring out how you perceive yourself vs. how others perceive you

 - Determining how you handle stress and challenges